joshrp/moonlight-docs/Setup-Guide.md

 * Tap and hold in the same place to start a click and drag.
 After a short while, swipe the finger to drag in the direction of the swipe.
 * Hold one finger down and tap a second finger to right-click.
 * Tap with three fingers to open the on-screen keyboard (Android only for now).
 Only some keyboards work with Moonlight for Android - the [Hacker's Keyboard](https://play.google.com/store/apps/details?id=org.pocketworkstation.pckeyboard) seems to work well for everything but the arrow keys.

-##Streaming over the Internet

-The following ports must be forwarded through your router for streaming to work with the latest version of GeForce Experience:
-* TCP 47984, 47989
-* UDP 47998, 47999, 48000, 48010

-If you are using an older version of GeForce Experience, you may need these additional ports:
-* TCP 35043, 47995, 47996, 48010

-To find the external IP address of your server, when connected to your network, use a service like http://www.whatismyip.com to determine the IP address another computer uses to talk to you.

-_Note:_ Some Internet Service providers change the external IP address in use by any given subscriber on a regular basis.
-Since Moonlight needs to connect to the right IP address, this change can cause problems for Moonlight.
-Using a dynamic DNS service like [No-IP](http://www.noip.com) will give Moonlight a consistent name to use for connecting, even if the IP address that's associated with that name changes a lot.

-To stream over the Internet, in your client: If your PC already appears online when connecting over the Internet, you're all set.
-If it doesn't, tap on the add button in Moonlight, then enter in the IP address or name.
-If it still won't come online, try the [troubleshooting steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).

 ##Using a gamepad connected to the PC instead of the streaming device
 Normally, Moonlight sends controller input from the streaming client which gets sent to the game by GFE.
 If you want to connect a controller to your PC instead of the streaming device, GFE can cause some problems because the emulated controller still appears to games as controller 1.
 Luckily there is a workaround for this.
 You'll need to rename the DLL that Nvidia is using to send controller input so it won't be used anymore.
 You may have to do the renaming again if GFE does an update, but it should allow you to use your controller normally on games that only support 1 controller.